jonathan-annett/timer/README.md

 Mouse Operation (Preset button mode)
 ---
-if you prefer to use your mouse, drag the mouse to the top of the screen, and select a preset duration to immediately start the timer using that duration
+if you prefer to use your mouse, move the mouse to the top of the screen, and select a preset duration to immediately start the timer using that duration

 Updating the preset buttons